whyte25/reusables/CONTRIBUTING.md

 [Component props and methods]
 ```

-3. **Include Examples**
+#### c.
+Include Examples

 - Use the `<ComponentSource>` component to reference and display component examples
-- Show dfferenaiations ase cases
+- Show different use cases
-- Prov, cpy-pa-table c nippets

-tting Your Cotribution
+- Provide copy-pastable code snippets

+## Submitting Your Contribution

 1. **Fork & Branch**

    - Fork the repository
-- Create a feature branch: feature/componame`
+   - Create a feature branch: `feature/component-name`

-2. \*\*Comit Guidelines-clecommiess|ages
+2. **Commit Guidelines**

+   - Write clear, concise commit messages
-- Keep o focusedatomi|
+   - Keep commits focused and atomic

-3. **Pull Reuest**
+3. **Pull Request**
    - Submit a PR with a clear description
-- Reference any related isues
+   - Reference any related issues
    - Ensure all checks pass

 ## Best Practices

 1. **Component Design**

    - Keep components focused and single-purpose
    - Use TypeScript for type safety
    - Follow React best practices
    - Ensure accessibility (ARIA attributes, keyboard navigation)

 2. **Code Style**

    - Follow the project's ESLint and Prettier configurations
    - Use meaningful variable and function names
    - Add JSDoc comments for complex functions

 3. **Documentation**
    - Write clear, concise documentation
    - Include practical examples
    - Document all props and configuration options
    - Explain any complex concepts or edge cases

 ## Need Help?

-If you need help or have questions:
+If you need assistance or have questions:

 1. Check existing documentation and examples
 2. Look through similar components